 In addition to the static scenes, children can also meet live animals.

-There is a little restaurant on the path, which is open from Wednesdays to Sundays (you can find opening hours here).
+There is a little restaurant on the path, which is open from Wednesdays to Sundays.
+At the end of the path you will find “Käthi’s Wiehnachtswäg-Kiosk” with drinks and snacks to take away.

 Before we got inside to listen to the repertoire of the Gospel choir from Interlaken (the calendar of other – mostly weekend – events you can find here), the children were delighted to see the house of the Samichlous (St.Nicholas).